 - Anna Kirkland - Co-Director & Academic Director; Director, Institute for Research on Women & Gender; Professor of Women's & Gender Studies

 - Andrea Bolivar - Education Director; Assistant Professor of Women's and Gender Studies; Faculty Associate of Latina/o Studies Program

-- Heidi Bennett - Program Coordinator & Academic Counselor
+- Heidi Bennett - Project Coordinator & Academic Counselor

 - Gabriel Johnson - Graduate & Undergraduate Peer Mentor Coordinator; PhD Student, Health Behavior & Health Education, School of Public Health